tibortomacs/babel-hungarian/README.md

 ### v1.5e (unreleased)

 - Remove support for `\input magyar.ldf`.
-This is a bad practice, it is better if the compilation fails.
+This is poor practice; it is better if the compilation fails.
-- `\ProvidesLanguage` and `\LdfInit` without unnecessary `\expandafters`.
+- Remove the unnecessary `\expandafter` from `\ProvidesLanguage` and `\LdfInit`.
 - Delete `\magyar@do@option@low`.
-- Fix: The `defaults=safest` option generates bad `\today` command.
+- Fix: the `defaults=safest` option generates bad `\today` command.
-- Fix: `babelmarkfix=yes` option generates test characters in the header of empty pages with newer babel versions.
-It lost its original function with newer babel versions anyway, so the option has been removed, with a warning about it.
+- Fix: the `babelmarkfix=yes` option generates test characters in the header of empty pages with newer babel versions.
+This option has been removed with a warning as it lost its original function with newer babel versions anyway.
-- Fix: `\DocumentMetadata{lang=hu}` crashed with `\@@magyar@mathbins@tabularfix` in some cases.
+- Fix: `\DocumentMetadata{lang=hu}` crashed in some cases with `\@@magyar@mathbins@tabularfix`.
 - Remove the deprecated `captionfix` and `showfix` options, with a warning about them.
 - New option handling using `\DeclareKeys`.
-- Redefining `\hungarianDumpHuMin` due to new option handling.
+- Redefine `\hungarianDumpHuMin` due to the new option handling.
-- Using `\magyar@deprecatedopt` for deprecated option group.
+- Using `\magyar@deprecatedopt` for the deprecated option group.

 ### v1.5d (2025/05/02)

-- Fix: `magyar.ldf` interferes with the anchors `hyperref` creates for theorem-like environments, so cross-references jump to the wrong location.
-When `amsthm` is also loaded, the interaction produces duplicate PDF destination names.
+- Fix: `magyar.ldf` interferes with the anchors created by `hyperref` for theorem-like environments, causing cross-references to jump to the wrong location.
+When the `amsthm` package is also loaded, duplicate PDF destination names are produced.
 - Instead of `t1enc`, we recommend the `fontenc` package with the `T1` option.
-- Remove recommendation for `latin2` input encoding.
+- Remove the recommendation for the `latin2` input encoding.

 ---